eddydpan/CompArch/MP3/README.md

 In simulation, the Spinner repeats over and over again between horizontal and vertical, which matches its expected behavior and thus validates this Game of Life implementation for this test case.

 As further validation, in addition to the Spinner, I also tested the 'Glider' pattern, which is expected to move across the board and not die out.
 I set it up on the red channel, and in the video, I demonstrate its behavior of traveling through the cells on its diagonal.

+## Results
+View the video labeled `CompArch_MP3_demo.mov` to see the working representation of this Game of Life implementation on the WS2812B.